 Is It Possible To Get Out of Jury Duty in Philadelphia?

-For those that meet the requirements, jury duty is a civil service that helps ensure the justice system works fairly and equally.
+For those who meet the requirements, jury duty is a civil service that helps ensure the justice system works fairly and equally.

 Every day, hundreds of Philadelphians receive a jury summons in the mail to serve in civil and criminal trials.
-While some cases may only last one or two days, others may be complex and last weeks and even longer.
+While some cases may only last one or two days, others may be complex, lasting weeks and even longer.
 As a result, many people across Pennsylvania wonder if it’s possible to get out of jury service.

-If you’ve been summoned for jury duty in Philadelphia, learn more about how you can request to be excused.
+If you’ve been summoned for jury duty in Philadelphia, our Philadelphia injury attorneys mention how you can request to be excused.

 What Is Jury Service?